-Check the engine oil level before each genset operation.
-If oil needs to be added between changes, use the same brand because different brands might not be compatible when mixed.
+Check the engine oil level before each start.
+If adding oil between changes, use the same brand because different brands might not be compatible when mixed.
 Be careful not to overfill the crankcase.
 Overfilling will cause the oil to foam, resulting in engine shutdown.

 Use premium quality motor oil with the API (American Petroleum Institute) designation SG on the container.
+(See page 16 for the recommended engine oil.)